KyanChen/levir-lab-website/README.md

 6. copy the "_site\*" files to the levir_temp\file\_webprj\
 7. zip the levir_temp folder to levir_temp.zip and upload to the cms2 management system
 8. new a index template in the cms2 management system and copy the index.html content to the template
+9. change the index.html to index.jsp in index.jsp file
+10.